 Age regression is one of the ‘classic hypnotic phenomena’.
 These phenomena are things that manifest in some form when a person is in trance.

 We spoke at our February workshop about abreaction and its relationship to memory and regression, and the misconception that experiencing an abreaction (such as reliving or recovering a memory of trauma) is in and of itself a healing.
 Katina gave us some language from Michael Yapko for what to do when abreaction occurs with our clients, and some guidance about how we might proceed from there.
 We also talked briefly about circumstances where an abreaction of sorts is something that we might carefully encourage, such as when we are conducting a SWISH, or using an anchoring technique, or when facilitating regression using a technique like the Watkins Affect Bridge.

-At our next workshop in May we will be exploring in detail the Classic Hypnotic Phenomena, and how and why we might encourage different phenomena to manifest.
-We will also consider whether spontaneous occurrences are the better indicators of the presence of trance, and of change.
+In our Course we explore in detail the Classic Hypnotic Phenomena, and how and why we might encourage different phenomena to manifest.
+We also consider whether spontaneous occurrences are the better indicators of the presence of trance, and of change.